ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: Related Work

 \subsection{Synthetic Evaluation Benchmark}

-Synthetic evaluation benchmarks have emerged as a popular paradigm for assessing the capabilities of LLMs in controlled manner.
-Currently, synthetic evaluation has evolved from assessing simple information retention to measuring complex reasoning capabilities.
-Recent initiatives, including RULER~\cite{RULER} and BABILong~\cite{BABILong} include variable tracking and logical chaining, while other datasets like LoCoMo~\cite{lococmo} and LongMemEval~\cite{LongMemEval} target long-term dialogue consistency and agent memory retrieval.
-Despite these advancements, existing benchmarks remain QA-oriented, assessing whether an agent can passively retrieve information rather than actively utilize it for decision-making.
-We address this limitation with a new dataset \datasetname, which specifically evaluates the utility of memory for action through scenarios involving implicit constraints and causal conflicts.
-We ensure the reliability of the dataset through human verification.
+Synthetic benchmarks are widely used to evaluate LLMs in controlled settings.
+They have moved from simple information retention to more complex reasoning.
+Recent datasets like RULER~\cite{RULER} and BABILong~\cite{BABILong} test variable tracking and logical chaining.
+Datasets like LoCoMo~\cite{lococmo} and LongMemEval~\cite{LongMemEval} focus on long-term dialogue consistency and memory retrieval.
+However, these datasets are mostly QA-oriented.
+They test passive retrieval more than active use of memory for decision-making.
+We address this issue with ActMemEval.
+It evaluates the utility of memory for action via implicit constraints and causal conflicts.
+We use human verification to improve reliability.